This cool, crisp Chopped Israeli Salad with Lemon Vinaigrette is a perky addition to any meal!

 Our Chopped Israeli Salad with Lemon Vinaigrette will make a salad convert out of even the most veggie-resistant people.

 Check out our video tutorial below!

 Chopped Israeli Salad with Lemon Vinaigrette

-- 2 1/2 cups chopped english or persian cucumbers, cut into 3/4 inch pieces
+- 2 1/2 cups chopped English cucumbers or Persian cucumbers, cut into 3/4-inch pieces

-- 2 1/2 cups cherry and/or grape tomatoes, halved
+- 2 1/2 cups grape tomatoes and/or cherry tomatoes, halved

 - 1 1/2 cup sliced radishes

 - 1 yellow bell pepper, seeded and chopped in 3/4-inch pieces